learn-co-students/css-adding-responsive-features-re-coded_istanbul_web003/README.md

 ## Overview

-In this code along exercise we will make our layout responsive using CCS media queries.
+In this code along exercise we will make our layout responsive using CSS media queries.

 ## Steps